Michelin Starred food.

 And now Bibendum – the famed Kensington restaurant set in Michelin House (a former Michelin tyre factory) sporting several huge stained glass window designs featuring the Michelin Man – are finally getting a Michelin Star-worthy chef.
 Becuase in their 30-year history as a restaurant, in a stroke of thick, rubber-coated irony, they’ve never won one.

-That chef is Claude Bosi, who’s former restaurant Hibiscus won two Stars in its time.
-Now that it’s closed, he’s bringing his skills to Kensington in two parts:
+That chef is Claude Bosi, whose former restaurant Hibiscus won two Stars in its time.
+Now that it’s closed, he’s bringing his skills to Chelsea.
+He’s opted to keep the interior much the same as it’s always been – it was, after all, designed by Sir Terrence Conran – with light pastel blue chairs and white walls.
+The place has been divided up into two parts:

-Will be a seafood restaurant with an oyster bar, and dishes like Dressed Cornish crab, and Lobster aioli with tarragon.
+You’ll find a simple seafood restaurant with an oyster bar, putting out dishes like dressed Cornish crab, and lobster aioli with tarragon.
 Meanwhile,

-Will be more of a fine dining experience, in line with Bosi’s former restaurant Hibiscus.
-Dishes will include the likes of Galician beef fillet poached in a thick stock, or Dover Sole Farcie for two.
-Just don’t try it solo…
+Is where you can go for more of a fine-dining experience, in line with Bosi’s former restaurant Hibiscus (although he’s permanently ditched the tasting menus).
+Dishes will include starters like creamed morels on brioche, or smoked eel with bacon.
+Going larger, you can dive into a Galician beef fillet poached in a thick stock, or Dover Sole Farcie for two.

-NOTE: Claude Bosi at Bibendum will open on March 29th.
+NOTE: Claude Bosi at Bibendum is now open, from Wednesday to Sunday.
 You can check out their website and book a table right HERE.

 Claude Bosi at Bibendum | Michelin House, 81 Fulham Road, SW3 6RD